-When working towards similar financial goals as a couple, a joint account could be the best option for both parties.
+When working towards similar financial goals as your partner, friend or relative, a joint account could be the best option for both parties.

 A joint account can be either a transaction or savings account that is held in two or more names.
-You can set it up as either: both parties need to sign to approve transactions, or only one account holder has to sign.
+You can set it up so either both parties need to sign to approve transactions, or only one account holder has to sign.
 The table below compares some of the best joint bank accounts in the market.
 Adjust the monthly deposit amount to see suitable accounts for your needs.

 These types of accounts are generally used by family members, couples or business partners who trust each other.
 This is because anyone who is nominated on the account can use the money in any way they see fit.
 You can compare accounts that allow more than two joint account holders here.